 Meagan's love for travel began in college when she had the incredible opportunity to take a semester off from Santa Clara University to explore Bhutan.
 She then spent the next couple of years exploring the world; in search of enlightenment, adventure, and Irish pubs.
 In 2005, Meagan decided to go back to school for her Masters in International Development and Economics in order to combine her life's two passions - travel and sustainable development in growing economies.
 After graduating Meagan was drawn to Global Basecamps' passion for travel and vision of the role of tourism in sustainable development.
-She has spent the last eight years providing each and every one of her clients with unique and profound travel experiences.
+She has spent the last ten years providing each and every one of her clients with unique and profound travel experiences.

 Laura grew up in Missouri counting the days till she could set off and see the world.
 After jumping at the chance to study abroad in the UK and travel through Europe and Africa, she returned to Florida Atlantic University to complete her Sculpture degree.
 Following her interest in Asian Art and heeding her ever growing wanderlust, she moved to rural Japan to live and work for the next five years.
 A passion for road tripping and mountains led her to explore and hike her way through the hidden corners of Japan, obsessing over museums, temples, and dodging the occasional monkey.
 Living in Asia was a dream come true and allowed her to dive with sharks in Sipadan, taste the finest street food in Yangon, celebrate New Years on the banks of the Ganga, and trade recipes with the local grandmas in Japan's onsen.
 She loves to help her clients soak up the unique culture of the countries they visit.
 Talk to Laura about travel to Asia, Southeast Asia, Oceania and more.